rngoodman/noma-metagenomics/README.md

 * Differential analysis
 * Machine learning and multivariate statistical analyses

-## Part 2 - Recovery of MAGs from Noma samples
+## Part 2 - Recovery and analysis of MAGs from Noma samples

 *To be completed*